TILE - Cutter by hand

 a) The breaking handle.

-b) The lateral guide it holds the tile in place.
+b) The lateral guide which holds the tile in place.

 c) Screws that hold the lateral guide in place.